connormeaton/connormeaton.github.io/_pages/books.md

 *(2021)*

-Cosmological genesis, like improvisational jazz, can be thought of as an emergent complex structure resulting from an amalgam of simple frequencies operating within bounded physical laws.
+Cosmological genesis, like improvisational jazz, can be thought of as an emergent complex structure resulting from an amalgam of simple frequencies interacting within bounded physical laws.

 ### Arendt, Hannah